Goatein Powder 440grams - Garden of Life

 Proteins contain approximately 22 amino acids, eight of which are essential because the body cannot

-Goatein? is the highest quality protein powder available.
+Goatein is the highest quality protein powder available.
 It is produced from goat's milk that contains no antibiotics or female growth hormones.
-Most commercially available dairy protein powders are produced from animals given antibiotics and/or BrST that can provide the user with unacceptable amounts of female hormones.
-(1000Is there an "acceptable" amount?)
+Most commercially available dairy protein powders are produced from animals given antibiotics and/or rBST that can provide the user with unacceptable amounts of female hormones.
+(Is there an "acceptable" amount?)
 Many vegetable protein powders are made from non-organic, or GMO sources and may contain chemical residues.

-The smaller molecules of goat?s milk are closer in size and composition to human milk, making it easier to digest.
-Goat?s milk protein is also substantially less allergenic than cow's milk protein in susceptible individuals.
-Additionally, Goatein? is partially pre-digested through a lactic acid fermentation process to make it even more bio-available while virtually eliminating its lactose content.
+The smaller molecules of goat's milk are closer in size and composition to human milk, making it easier to digest.
+Goat's milk protein is also substantially less allergenic than cow's milk protein in susceptible individuals.
+Additionally, Goatein is partially pre-digested through a lactic acid fermentation process to make it even more bio-available while virtually eliminating its lactose content.
 Research has shown that proteins from milk that have been pre-digested by lacto-fermentation are absorbed more efficiently than those of non-fermented milk.
 During the fermentation process many digestive enzymes are created that aid in the assimilation of food nutrients.
-In ?THE MILK BOOK?, William Campbell Douglass, M.D., states that the protein contained in cultured (1000lacto-fermented) dairy products is the highest quality available for human consumption.
+In "THE MILK BOOK", William Campbell Douglass, M.D., states that the protein contained in cultured (lacto-fermented) dairy products is the highest quality available for human consumption.

-19-20%.
-Because Goatein? is processed without the use of acid or excessive heat, the amino acids, enzymes and beneficial bacteria remain in their natural form.
+Because Goatein is processed without the use of acid or excessive heat, the amino acids, enzymes and beneficial bacteria remain in their natural form.